The Story of Georgia’s Capitols and Capital Cities

 Georgia’s Current Capitol

-To view the cornerstone of Georgia’s state capitol, see the Digital Library of Georgia.
+To view the cornerstone of Georgia’s state capitol, see the Georgia Archives

 With the end of Reconstruction, some political figures advocated redesignating Milledgeville as Georgia’s capital city.
 Also under way was a movement to replace the “Reconstruction” Constitution of 1868 with a new document.